Geometric Manin's Conjecture for Fano 3-Folds: Picard Rank 2

-The only separating class $\alpha \in \mathscr{C}_X$ is $l$.
-Moreover, $\overline{\free}^{bir}(X, 2l)$ is irreducible. \end{lem} \begin{proof} \textbf{Nef Curve Classes of Anticanonical Degree Between $2$ and $4$:} The nef classes of appropriate anticanonical degree are those in $\mathscr{C}_X$, $3l-3e$, $4l-4e$, $3l-2e$, and $2l$.
-There are no free curves of class $3l-3e$, and every free curve of class $4l-4e$ is a double cover.
-Similarly, a general immersed free curve of class $2l$ must be a component of the reducible preimage of a conic four times tangent to $B$ in $\mathbb{P}^3$, contained in a plane which avoids the locus where $V_7 \rightarrow \mathbb{P}^3$ is not an isomorphism.
+A general immersed free curve of class $2l$ must be a component of the reducible preimage of a conic four times tangent to $B$ in $\mathbb{P}^3$, contained in a plane which avoids the locus where $V_7 \rightarrow \mathbb{P}^3$ is not an isomorphism.
 Using an identical argument to \cite[Proposition~7.4]{2019}, \cite{V2monodromy} proves monodromy over such planes acts as the full Weyl group $W(E_7)$ on their double covers in $X$.
 Since curves of class $2l$ correspond to conics in these surfaces, there is one component of $\overline{\free}^{bir}(X,2l)$.
 Note that anticanonical curves in double covers of general planes cannot form a full component of $\overline{\free}^{bir}(X,2l)$, as there is only a three parameter family of such curves (the tangent lines to the branch locus).
-Therefore, $\overline{\free}(X,2l)$ has two components: one parameterizing double covers, and one parameterizing very free curves, and both of which contain chains of free conics.
+Therefore, $\overline{\free}(X,2l)$ has two components: one parameterizing double covers, and one parameterizing very free curves, and both of which contain chains of free conics. \end{proof}